 Students may have a particular vocational interest or ministry in mind.
 They may also need guidance in the selection of electives to their greatest advantage.
 As a guide to that selection, Vocational Interest Groupings have been established, and suggested courses suitable to each grouping are listed below.

 Fourteen hours of courses under a grouping are suggested as a minimum number.
-The student may desire the help of his adviser in selecting the particular courses most suitable for his or her vocational interest.
+The student may desire the help of the denominational dean and adviser in selecting the particular courses most suitable for a vocational interest.